adblockplus/infrastructure/README.md

 8. Click on _Delete_ and then on _Delete the page in ALL languages_.

-9. Click on _Manage_ in the upper right area, then on _Import contents_.
+9. Click on _Manage_ in the upper right area, then on _Edit configuration_.

+10. Click on _Edit location_ and check _Friendly URLs_, then click on
+_Save settings_.

+11. Click on _Manage_ again, then _Import contents_.

-10. Chose an export file from the production website.
+12. Chose an export file from the production website.
 Then _Upload now_.

-11. Click on _all_ and _Import now_.
+13. Click on _all_ and _Import now_.